 - Patients with plaster casts on upper limbs need to raise their limbs with an arm sling or a triangle bandage.

 - Patients with plaster casts on lower limbs have to wear walking cast boots to keep plaster cast clean and prevent slippery.
 When patients get out of bed, they need to walk with crutches or walkers.
 Patients may feel congestion and swelling over limbs upon getting out of bed.
 Therefore, they should gradually increase the time spent out of bed and elevate their lower limbs during rest.

-- The plastered limbs need muscle contraction exercise to prevent muscle atrophy, and the joints outside the plaster cast should be constantly active to maintain its maximum range of motion
+- The plastered limbs need to do muscle contraction exercise, in order to prevent muscle atrophy, and the joints outside the plaster cast should be constantly active to maintain its maximum range of motion

 - Patients should continue rehabilitation exercise taught during hospitalization.